MicrosoftDocs/cpp-docs/docs/standard-library/filesystem-functions.md

 file_status symlink_status(const path& pval, erroxr_code& ec) noexcept;
 ```

-The functions return the pathname symlink status, the file type and permissions, associated with *pval*.
-The functions behave the same as `status(pval)` except that a symlink is itself tested, not the file it designates.
+The functions return the pathname symlink status, the file type, and permissions, associated with *pval*.
+The functions behave the same as `status(pval)` except that a symlink is itself tested, not the file it chooses.

 ## <a name="system_complete"></a>  system_complete